 - Give Biometrics at Visa Application Center (VAC) on the appointment date

-- Attend H1B Visa Interview at Consulate or Embassy on the appointment date
+- Attend H1B Visa Interview at Consulate or Embassy on the appointment date.
+Check H1B Visa Documents Checklist for the list of documents you need to carry for the interview.

 - Check US Visa Stamping Status online